The probabilistic world: Fermions

-Given the freedom of the gauge transformation we conclude that there is no restriction on the sign of the initial wave function $\tilde{q}_{in}$.
+We conclude that for arbitrary unique jump chains there is no restriction on the signs of the initial wave function $\tilde{q}_{in}$.
 The signs of the final wave function are restricted for given signs of the initial wave function.
-This restriction is obeyed for the symmetric boundary conditions.
-What is not allowed, however, are arbitrary changes of sign for both initial and final wave functions.
+They have to be the same as for $\tilde{q}(t_{\text{f}})$.
+For the time-local probabilistic information a single real wave function $q(t)$ is sufficient.
+It is a unit vector without restrictions on the signs of its components.
+Without affecting the positive weight function we can now perform gauge transformations for which $\widehat{S}(t)$ is no longer a non-negative matrix.